 Proceeds from the Colorado Lottery go to the state’s public parks, recreation, and outdoor interests, as well as the Building Excellent Schools Today (BEST) fund.
-The lottery has directed more than $3.4 billion in revenue to these causes since its inception.
+Since its inception, the lottery has directed more than $3.4 billion in revenue to these causes.

 Proposition DD doesn’t include the legalization of online lottery, which various other states legalized.

-The Colorado Lottery offers a mobile app, with up-to-date information on upcoming drawings and winning numbers.
+The Colorado Lottery offers a mobile app with up-to-date information on upcoming drawings and winning numbers.
 The app includes a feature for scanning tickets to see if they are winners.
-It also includes geolocation software to locate nearby lottery retailers.
+It also provides geolocation software to locate nearby lottery retailers.

 Colorado is home to one major horse racetrack, Arapahoe Park in Aurora.
 Pari-mutuel betting is the oldest form of legalized gambling in the state.
 It’s been legal since 1949.

 At least 12 off-track betting (OTB) facilities operate in the state.
-Major online horse race betting apps like TVG, BetAmerica, and Twin Spires permit betting on both domestic and international horse races.
+In addition, major online horse race betting apps like TVG and BetAmerica permit betting on domestic and international horse races.